 Clare Vale - has competed in V8 Supercars in her native South Africa since 2007.
 In recent years, she has alternated between this and drifting.
 Between 2008 and 2010, she ran full seasons in Supercars, and her best overall finish was tenth, in 2010.
 She rose to prominence the year before, when she achieved a pole position, and went on to lead a race in her Ford Mustang.
 In 2012, she only did a part season, before returning to drifting.
 Prior to Supercars, she did two seasons in the Shelby Can-Am championship, in 2005 and 2006, finishing twelfth and eleventh respectively.
 She had also raced a Subaru in production car events, a Porsche 917 GT car and a classic Chevron in historic races.

 Josefina Vigo – competes in Argentina’s Top Race series.
 Her car in 2015 was a Chevrolet Cruze, and she was 21st in the championship, after completing half a season.
 Her best finish was eleventh, at Chaco.
 This was her first time in Top Race, but she had raced in GT2000 in Argentina from a young age: she was 18 when she did her first races in 2012, in a Ford Mondeo and a Honda.
 She was eighth in the championship, with a best finish of fourth.
 In 2013, she managed her first podium finish, a second at La Plata, on the way to a championship fifth.
 Her car was a Ford Focus.
 Driving a Honda in 2014, she was third twice, at La Plata and Olivarría, and was seventh overall.
 Josefina has described 2015 as a learning year, and hopes to be more competitive in 2016.
 2016 turned out to be an up and down season in the Cruze; she was disqualified from the first round, then managed a sixth place a few weeks later.
 She was 20th in the championship.
 In 2017, she drove a Mercedes, and had a similar midfield year.
 Her best finish came at San Juan, where she was ninth.
+She switched to a Chevrolet for the 2018 Top Race season but did not manage a top-ten finish.
 Prior to her senior debut in 2012, she raced karts, and was Sudam Atlantic champion in 2011.